 Randall's big storyline in season 1 is finding his biological father.
-Justin feels like he's never been able to live up to the man his dad wanted him to be.
+Kevin feels like he's never been able to live up to the man his dad wanted him to be.
 Even Kate's issues with food in adulthood are deeply connected to Jack and his death.

 So.
 What if Jack didn't actually die — but instead, passed out in the fire, and saw his life, and the lives of his kids and wife, flash before his eyes?